-We work with a broad and inclusive group of partners from across the creative industries, including the Creative Industries Federation.
-Initial industry partners also include Creative England, the British Film Institute and Tech Nation.
+We work with a broad and inclusive group of partners from across the creative industries, including Creative UK (formerly the Creative Industries Federation and Creative England).
+Initial industry partners also include the British Film Institute and Tech Nation.

 Our Industry Champions are a UK-wide network of trusted practitioners, drawn from all parts of the creative industries.
 The group provides us with guidance on industry’s most pressing challenges, expert insight to inform our research, and critical feedback on our policy recommendations.

 Our International Council is a network of leading policy and creative economy practitioners from across the world, convened by The British Council.
 The group shares international policy intelligence and research opportunities, and acts as critical friends in reviewing and providing an international perspective on our activities.

 The PEC is part of the Creative Industries Clusters Programme led by the Arts and Humanities Research Council (AHRC) and funded through the Industrial Strategy Challenge Fund.
 The PEC has been awarded funding by the AHRC for an additional five years, and will have a new host organisation in 2023.